2008

 About the author:

 PD Dr. Youssouf Diallo, born in Burkina Faso, studied sociology and social anthropology in Ouagadougou, Strasbourg and Paris.
 Involved in the postgraduate program Market, State and Ethnicity at the University of Bielefeld / Germany (1993–1995), he taught there at the Sociology of Development Research Centre and conducted research in Burkina Faso, Mali and Côte d’Ivoire (1995–1999).
 From 1999 onwards, Youssouf Diallo is a Senior Researcher at the Max Planck Institute for Social Anthropology (Halle/Saale).
-In 2004 he finished his habilitation thesis in social anthropology and has since been a private lecturer at the Institute of Ethnology, University of Leipzig.
+In 2004 he finished his habilitation thesis in social anthropology.
+Since 2020, he teaches at the George C. Marshall European Center for Security Studies, Garmisch-Partenkirchen / Germany, a renowned international security and defense studies institute.